ahmed-debbech/postgres_protocol_impl/README.md

 #### The real meat now.

 This is a go implementation for the protocol that does only one single connection and one single query and halts. \
-It is so simple that i still didn't implement everything in the protocol just the main necessary parts:
+It is so simple, though i still didn't implement everything in the protocol just the main necessary parts:
 * 1- connect
 * 2- authenticate
 * 3- send query